fission/fission.io/content/en/blog/virus-scan-minio-fission-kafka-clamav/index.md

 Your function will be deployed as pod in fission-function namespace into Kuberentes cluster.
 Using kubectl logs -f -c python $POD_NAMEyou can check the logs in real time to see what happens there.
-Also you have to take a look at Kafka topics (response or error) in order to know the output of your function.
+Also, you have to take a look at Kafka topics (response or error) in order to know the output of your function.

 ## Conclusion

-Fission is a versatile framework that can be used with many different programming languages and help us to build FaaS in Kubernetes.
+Fission is a versatile framework that can be used with different programming languages that help us to build FaaS in Kubernetes.
-In this scenario, I used some basic feature of Fission for scanning new S3 object but I totally recommend you to read more regarding Fission.
+In this scenario, I used some basic features of Fission for scanning new S3 object and I'll totally recommend you to read more regarding Fission.

 **_Author:_**

-**[Andrei Fer](https://www.linkedin.com/in/andrei-fer-4b0b54144)** works as a DevOps for a Public Organisation in Romania.
+**[Andrei Fer](https://www.linkedin.com/in/andrei-fer-4b0b54144)** works as a DevOps for a Public Organization in Romania.
 He is always on the hunt forlatest tools and methodologies.
 He aims to make bad processes better through automation, testing, and education.
 Interested to Learn on the updated Technologies and also keep learning and working on the Automation and Continuous Deployment Process in Agile Technology.